Robert Beach - Head of School

 I am easy to talk to and I always try to find the positive side of things.
 I am a spiritual person who is guided by the premise that we are all of one big human race enriched by each others uniqueness.
 I have been living in Anguilla for the past 9 years and most of those years were spent at OIS.
 I feel honored to be apart of the Omololu family and sharing a portion of this 35 square miles piece of rock.

-Samantha Alfred-Derrick joined the Omololu team in 2013 as a Volunteer and has now officially Joined OIS in 2014 as the Office Administrator.
+Samantha Alfred-Derrick joined the Omololu team in 2013 as the Office Administrator.
 Mrs. Alfred-Derrick has had extensive experience in organisational support, project management, human resources, personnel supervision and office management in various service settings.
 In her leisure time, Mrs. Alfred-Derrick also assists the youth and other individuals in the community through mentorship, counseling and motivational speaking, her passion.
 Samantha’s solid attributes facilitate her exceptional ability to establish an excellent rapport with students, parents, teachers, Omololu partners and the Anguillian/International Community.
 Mrs. Alfred-Derrick is passionate about education and personal development and welcomes the position in this vibrant school setting.

 Aretha Morgan - GRADE 6